BoostTree and BoostForest for Ensemble Learning: Introduction

-Ensemble learning\cite{zhou2012ensemble,hastie2009elements} trains multiple base learners to explore the relationship between a set of covariates (features) and a response (label), and then combines them to produce a strong composite learner with better generalization performance.
-It has been successfully used in biology\cite{Singh2019,Wang2019,Radivojevic2020,Sun2020,Cao2020b}, climate prediction\cite{Strobach2020}, healthcare\cite{Kim2020,Agius2020}, materials design\cite{Lansford2020,Goodall2020}, Moon exploration\cite{Yang2020}, etc.
+\IEEEPARstart{E}{nsemble} learning \cite{zhou2012ensemble,hastie2009elements} trains multiple base learners to exploit the relationship between a set of covariates (features) and a response (label), and then combines them to produce a strong composite learner with better generalization performance.
+It has been successfully used in biology \cite{Wang2019,Sun2020,Cao2020b}, engineering \cite{Paisitkriangkrai2016,Yang2020,Li2021}, healthcare \cite{Kim2020,Agius2020}, etc.

-For example, in biology, Wang et al.\cite{Wang2019} used an ensemble of neural networks to emulate mechanism-based biological models.
+For example, in biology, Wang et al. \cite{Wang2019} used an ensemble of neural networks to emulate mechanism-based biological models.
 They found that the ensemble is more accurate than an individual neural network, and the consistency among the individual models can indicate the error in prediction.
-In healthcare, Agius et al.\cite{Agius2020} developed a chronic lymphocytic leukemia (CLL) treatment-infection model, an ensemble of 28 machine learning algorithms, to identify patients at risk of infection or CLL treatment within 2 years of diagnosis.
-To accelerate materials design, Lansford and Vlachos\cite{Lansford2020} used a neural network ensemble to characterize surface microstructure of complex materials.
-In Moon exploration, Yang et al.\cite{Yang2020} used ensemble transfer learning and Chang'E data for automatic Moon surface impact crater detection and age estimation.
+In Moon exploration, Yang et al. \cite{Yang2020} used ensemble transfer learning and Chang'E data for automatic Moon surface impact crater detection and age estimation.
 They successfully identified 109,956 new craters from 7,895 training samples.
+In healthcare, Agius et al. \cite{Agius2020} developed a Chronic Lymphocytic Leukemia (CLL) treatment-infection model, an ensemble of 28 machine learning algorithms, to identify patients at risk of infection or CLL treatment within two years of diagnosis.

-One of the most popular algorithms for constructing the base learners is the decision tree\cite{friedman2001greedy,chen2016xgboost,breiman1984classification,ke2017lightgbm}.
+One of the most popular algorithms for constructing the base learners is the decision tree \cite{friedman2001greedy,chen2016xgboost,breiman1984classification}.
 Two common approaches for constructing the composite learner are bootstrap aggregating (Bagging) and boosting.